Apple Podcasts | Google Podcasts

 The struggles of transitioning into science-based curriculum:

-- Reacquiring that student identity
+- Reacquiring your identity as a student

-- Not having done any science studies
+- Not having done any science studies before

 How Columbia University is supporting their postbac students: